 If you covet a beautifully decorated apartment, but are still looking to save a buck, then it’s likely that you can be found browsing through one of the numerous DIY design blogs online.
 After browsing around for a while, most of those space saving tips and interior design tricks start looking a little repetitive.
-If you’re getting lost in a blur of Mason jar upcycles and re-upholstered thrift store furniture, have no fear!
-We here at Abodo have done some filtering for you!
+If you’re getting lost in a blur of Mason jar upcycles and re-upholstered thrift store furniture and just want some great apartment ideas, have no fear!
+We here at ABODO have done some filtering for you!

 Accent walls have been in vogue for some time now, but painting and wallpaper can be a sticky situation for apartment renters.
 The solution?
 Put up some removable wallpaper like this Grasscloth paper from Opensky!
 It allows you to pick the best print for you at that moment without any regrets.
 It won’t tear off the paint underneath either!
 This is also a great option for people who want to change up the look of their apartment every year or more.

 Adding a little greenery to your apartment can really liven up the space.
 The best part about vertical gardens is they take up only a small amount of space.
 Not only are vertical gardens a great decorative touch to your kitchen, but they can also provide you with easily accessible, fresh herbs.
 There are many ways to make a DIY vertical garden, including this simple and cute version made of wood and rope:

 This DIY takes some time, but it’s better than dropping big bucks on a rug with a cliché print.
 If you’re a crafter that has a lot of extra fabric laying around, then this is definitely the perfect project for you!
 Braid the strips of fabric together into long strips.
 Once you have enough to cover the width of the rug, glue them down to a piece of fabric.
 Bam!
 You’re done!
 A more detailed tutorial can be found at A Beautiful Mess.